JWLD/CV/README.md

 # Jack Davies CV
 I'm a full-stack JavaScript developer and recent Founders & Coders Nazareth graduate.
-I love to write code that is readable, robust, elegant and scalable, and have a passion for pixel-perfect design that makes the user experience as intuitive and rewarding as possible.
+I like to write code that is readable, robust, elegant and scalable, and always aim for pixel-perfect design that makes the user experience as intuitive and rewarding as possible.

-I love to teach and learn from others, and am always keen to work with the latest technologies.
+I enjoy teaching and learning from others, and am always keen to work with the latest technologies.
 I'm looking for a role where I can develop my skills and work with and learn from other like-minded people.

 ***